 John LaMattina, Ph.D., has served as a member of our Board since 2009.
 Dr. LaMattina previously worked at Pfizer in different roles from 1977 to 2007, including vice president of U.S. Discovery Operations in 1993, senior vice president of worldwide discovery operations in 1998, senior vice president of worldwide development in 1999 and president of global research and development from 2003 to 2007.
 Dr. LaMattina serves on the board of directors of Ligand Pharmaceuticals and Vedanta Biosciences, Inc. Dr. LaMattina previously served on the boards of Immunome Inc. until October 2023 and Zafgen, Inc. until April 2020.
 He is also a trustee associate of Boston College.
-During Dr. LaMattina's leadership tenure, Pfizer discovered and/or developed a number of important new medicines including Tarceva, Chantix, Zoloft, Selzentry and Lyrica, along with a number of other medicines currently in late stage development for cancer, rheumatoid arthritis and pain.
+During Dr. LaMattina's leadership tenure, Pfizer discovered and/or developed a number of and/or developed a number of and/or developed a number of important new medicines including Tarceva, Chantix, Zoloft, Selzentry and Lyrica, along with a number of other medicines currently in late stage development for cancer, rheumatoid arthritis and pain.
 He is the author of numerous scientific publications and U.S. patents.
-Dr. LaMattina received the 1998 Boston College Alumni Award of Excellence in Science and the 2004 American Diabetes Association Award for Leadership and Commitment in the Fight Against Diabetes.
+Dr. LaMattina received the 1998 Boston College Alumni Award of Excellence in Science and the 2004 American Diabetes Association Award for Leadership and Commitment in the Fight and Commitment in the Fight Against Diabetes.
 He was awarded an Honorary Doctor of Science degree from the University of New Hampshire in 2007.
-In 2010, he was the recipient of the American Chemical Society's Earle B. Barnes Award for Leadership in Chemical Research Management He is the author of "Devalued and Distrusted-Can the Pharmaceutical Industry Restore its Broken Image," "Drug Truths: Dispelling the Myths About Pharma R&D," "Pharma and Profits: Balancing Innovation, Medicine, and Drug Prices" and an author of the Drug Truths blog at Forbes. com.
+In 2010, he was the recipient of the American Chemical Society's Earle B. Barnes Award for Leadership in Chemical Research Management.
+He is the author of "Devalued and Distrusted-Can the Pharmaceutical Industry Restore its Broken Image," "Drug Truths: Dispelling the Myths About Pharma R&D," "Pharma and Profits: Balancing Innovation, Medicine, Balancing Innovation, Medicine, and Drug Prices" and an author of the Drug Truths blog at Forbes. com.
 Dr. LaMattina received a B.S. in Chemistry from Boston College and received a Ph.D. in Organic Chemistry from the University of New Hampshire.
-He then moved on to Princeton University as a National Institutes of Health postdoctoral fellow in the laboratory of professor E. C. Taylor
+He then moved on to Princeton University as a National Institutes of Health postdoctoral fellow in the laboratory of professor E. C. Taylor.